MichalKarbownik/falcon-docs/docs/payments/plugins.md

 );
 ```

+> This plugin requires a `{ key: "public-key" }` public key for the client-side encryption to be passed via `config` prop

 `AdyenCCPlugin` passes down `setCreditCardData` callback to the child component (`CreditCard` in our case), so whenever user
 correctly fills out the form - this callback has to be called like `setCreditCardData({ number, expiry, cvc, name })` to pass
 a credit card information for further encryption and passing it as a part of the `placeOrder` Mutation.